gar1t/e2/doc/tutorial.rst

 Now connect again with ``telnet`` and experiment with the socket protocol.

+It works!

-Great -- if only there was a way to do all this startup work automatically!
+But if only there was a way to do all this startup work automatically.

 Application Startup
 -------------------

-In your editor, open the file ``$APP_DIR/src/mydb_app.erl``.
+In your editor, open the file ``~/e2-tutorial/src/mydb_app.erl``.

 This file was created automatically when you created the ``mydb`` project.

-It even has a little "to do" note for you!
+It even has a little TODO note for you!

 The purpose of this module is to list top-level processes that are started when the application starts.
-This sounds perfect!
+Perfect!

 Modify the file to look like this: